JanMarcelKezmann/JanMarcelKezmann/README.md

 ## I'm a Developer, Creator and Mathematician!

 - 🔭 I'm currently learning to build Machine Learning Pipelines and documentate my progress here: [BMLP]
-- 🌱 I’m currently learning new areas of Machine Learning like Self-Supervised and Statistical Learning 📕
+- 🌱 I’m currently learning new areas of Machine Learning like Self-Supervised and Statistical Learning [SSL Image Classification]
 - 🔭 I’m recently finished working on my semantic segmentation github repository [TASM]!
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals:
     - Contribute more to Open Source projects and create digital value
     - Implement a repository for semi-supervised and self-supervised learning algorithms in Computer Vision
     - Build applications to bring projects to live
-- ⚡ Fun fact: I love to do sports and learn everything related to any Science field 😄
+- ⚡ Fun fact: I love to do sports 😄 and learn everything related to any Science field 📕
 - 📫 How to reach me: Reach me via [LinkedIn], [Instagram] or directly via E-Mail jankezmann@t-online.de

 ### Languages and Tools: